mgreenegit/Git2Get/README.md

 # ModuleDev
 This repo serves to test collaborative development of PowerShell DSC modules, and automated "build" through [MyGet](http://MyGet.org).
-Build in this case refers to extracting each DSC module from a Git repo (doesn't have to be GitHub) and automating test, packaging, and publishing to a source compatible with PowerShellGet.
+Build in this case refers to extracting each DSC module from a Git repo (doesn't have to be GitHub) and automating test, packaging, and publishing to a source compatible with [PowerShellGet](https://technet.microsoft.com/en-us/library/dn835097(v=wps.640).aspx).
 The modules in this repo are functional but do not provide any real configuration management.
 Their sole purpose is to validate a scenario.

 **Continuous Integration** - Multiple contributors to the repo merging their changes to the mainline as often as is needed.
 Small improvements, low risk.